William P. Hobby Jr.: Personal life

 He was married to the former Diana Poteat Stallings until her death on July 4, 2014, and is the father of Laura Poteat Hobby Beckworth, Paul William Hobby, Andrew Purefoy Hobby, and Katherine Pettus Hobby Gibson.
-Diana Hobby was associate editor of Studies in English Literature as well as was book editor of The Houston Post.
-As a couple, they were strong supporters of the arts and literature, libraries in particular.
+Diana Hobby was associate editor of Studies in English Literature as well as book editor of The Houston Post.
+As a couple, they were strong supporters of the arts and literature, with a particular fondness for libraries.
 Democrat Paul Hobby attempted to extend the family's public service into a fourth generation; however, he narrowly lost the race for Texas Comptroller of Public Accounts in 1998 to the Republican nominee, Carole Keeton Strayhorn.

 Legacy

-On May 5, 1989, Hobby was honored by the state senate.
+On May 5, 1989, Hobby was honored by the Texas state senate.

 The William P. Hobby, Jr. State Office Building in Austin is named in his honor.
-It houses the Texas Department of Insurance.
+It currently houses the Texas Department of Insurance.

 The Hobby School of Public Affairs at the University of Houston, and the Hobby Center for the Performing Arts are named in honor of Hobby and his family.
-Diana American Grill, the on-site restaurant at the Hobby Center, named for Hobby's wife, Diana.
+Diana American Grill, the on-site restaurant at the Hobby Center, is named for Hobby's wife, Diana.